kks32/phd-thesis-template/README.md

     Use `print` in the options to activate Print Version with appropriate margins and page layout and view styles.
     Leaving the options field blank will activate Online version.

+*   `custommargin`: You can alter the margin dimension for both print and online version by using the keyword `custommargin` in the options sections.
+Then you can define the dimensions of the margin in the `preamble.tex` file.

 *   `index`: Including this option in `\documentclass` build the index, which you can put at the and of the thesis.

     Instructions on how to use the index can be found [here](http://en.wikibooks.org/wiki/LaTeX/Indexing#Using_makeidx).

     _Note_: the package `makeidx` is used to create the index.

 ### Choosing the Fonts: